Staking OXT on the Orchid networkJul 9, 2021

-The staking of OXT is an important component of Orchid’s design.
+The staking of OXT is an important component of Orchid's design.
 Staking is a process whereby an asset is deposited and locked into an illiquid contract or mechanism in exchange for revenue or rewards.
 On Orchid, providers stake OXT tokens in an Ethereum smart contract (the directory) to advertise their services to clients.
-Orchid users then select providers at random.
-The choice is weighted by proportional stake, so the probability of picking a particular provider is equal to their fraction of the total stake.
+Orchid users, known as Clients, select new nodes at random in proportion to their relative OXT deposit size; the probability of picking a particular provider is equal to their fraction of the total stake.
+Anyone can stake OXT on nodes using the smart contract.

 Staking in Orchid serves multiple purposes: